neuro4ml/neuro4ml.github.io/Week_6/3-Manipulating.md

 While, this may seem a bit detached from machine learning, we can actually use the same types of manipulations to interrogate artificial neural networks.

-## Single-element Lesions in ANNs
+## Single-element lesions in ANNs

-For example, in [this paper](https://doi.org/10.1371/journal.pcbi.1010250) the authors studied an ANN by lesioning it extensively.
+For example, in {cite:t}`https://doi.org/10.1371/journal.pcbi.1010250` the authors studied an ANN by lesioning it extensively.
 To create their ANN, they used an evolutionary algorithm called (NEAT) to evolve a neural network which could play the arcade game Space Invaders.

 Their evolved network is [shown here](#single-lesions-pic1):